Nefr0l/retrovalley-assetpack/README.md

 Retro Valley is an asset pack created by Nefr0l.
 It contains arts and tilesets designed for a platformer game but you can use it for whatever you want as long as you give me a credit.
 Note that this asset pack is still under construction.

 # Donate
-If you want to support my work, you can buy me a coffe through PayPal :)
+If you want to support my work, you can buy me a coffee through PayPal :)

 <a href="https://paypal.me/FilipWrzosek?country.x=PL&locale.x=pl_PL"><img src="https://i.ibb.co/xgSLhKB/paypal-yellow-payment-button2.webp" height="40"></a>